 Pressure that is applied during the inspiratory phase of mechanically assisted ventilation.

-So now that you have gone through these Noninvasive Mechanical Ventilation practice questions, I hope you have a better understanding of BiPAP, CPAP, and everything else you need to know when it comes to NPPV.
+So there you have it!
+Now that you have gone through this study guide on Noninvasive Mechanical Ventilation, I hope you have a better understanding of BiPAP, CPAP, and everything else you need to know when it comes to NPPV.